BBVA/kapow/docs/source/the_project/quickstart.rst

   2. We need to wait for for the development to be production ready.
   3. We need a bucket, even we have developers in our organization.

-  Conclusion: **Not a good idea**
+  Conclusion: **Not a good idea.**

   Reasons:

-      1. Need to spend money (violates a constraint)
+      1. Need to spend money (violates a constraint.)
-      2. Need to spend time
+      2. Need to spend time.

 Using Kapow!
 (Spoiler: the winner!)